 - What are the adaptation options for business and private sector investment opportunities in responding to climate change in semi-arid lands?

 Research area 4: Enabling environment for private sector/multi-stakeholder action to strengthen resilience to climate change

-Led by the Grantham Research Institute on Climate Change and the Environment, with Innovation, Environnement et Développement Afrique, Kenya Markets Trust and the Regional Environment Center for Central Asia, this research project focuses on Senegal, Kenya and Tajikistan.
+Led by the Grantham Research Institute on Climate Change and the Environment, with Innovation, Environnement et Développement en Afrique and Kenya Markets Trust, this research project focuses on Senegal and Kenya.